 Breakfast – you can use the skillet to prepare fried eggs, bacon, tomatoes, mushrooms, or pancakes while your oats are cooking in the Dutch oven.

 Lunch or dinner – cook your chicken, seafood, or any other meat while your vegetable dish cooks in the Dutch oven.
-Alternatively, a salad could be keeping cold in the Dutch oven in the refrigerator while you prepare your meat in the skillet.
+Alternatively, a salad could be kept cold in the Dutch oven in the refrigerator while you prepare your meat in the skillet.

 There are a lot of benefits to having both the skillet and Dutch oven.
 The one that stands out for me is that you will be able to prepare larger meals due to the surface room.

-Another benefit of buying this package is that for a lot less than purchasing both items separately you can get all three together for a great price.
+Another benefit of buying this package is that for a lot less than purchasing both items separately, you can get all three together for a great price.

-The Conclusion – Hamilton Beach Dutch Oven
+Conclusion – Hamilton Beach Dutch Oven

 As revealed above there is a great new Dutch oven on the market today!
 The Hamilton Beach 5.5 Quart Cast Iron Dutch Oven and also the other great option is the Hamilton Beach 5.5 Quart Cast Iron Dutch Oven Pot + 10-inch Cast Iron Skillet.